Skip to main content

 I would not put this all down to Government.
 Industry also has a responsibility to step up and provide investment in training and education for college places, in-house training and support for people while they are retraining.
 We can do something about that.
 It is within our means.

 The harder bits are about the timing and the locations, because they lead to uncertainty.
 There is uncertainty in the shorter term about wages.
 The oil and gas sector in general still pays pretty well, but there is wage inflation in the renewables sector.
 I see that in my day job at the University of Strathclyde.
-My colleagues who are electrical engineers are getting much better salaries now; I do not know what percentage, but anecdotally they are getting significantly more than even a year ago.
+Electrical engineers are getting much better salaries now; I do not know what percentage, but anecdotally they are getting significantly more than even a year ago.
 It might be attractive enough for people to say, “Now is the time for me to leave the oil and gas sector and take up a job with one of the renewables developers or electricity networks,” but then there is the location question.
 The jobs are not necessarily all in the same places.

 A report that I have seen suggests that there is good news on that on a Scotland-wide basis, but the report did not go into deeper spatial granularity about the north-east versus the central belt versus Dumfries and Galloway or wherever.
 There is a need for more information there.
 There is a pipeline of potential developments of wind farms off the Scottish coast, and we are starting to get new onshore wind farms.
 A lot of those jobs have the potential to be in and around Aberdeen, for example, but we do not yet know, which is the big challenge.